Grislow/KnowledgeBase/javascript/md/es5.md

 ```

 #### if...else
 Executes code based on whether a condition is met.
-The `else if` enables checking of multiple conditions and executing different code within one `if...else` statement.
+The `else if` clause enables executing different code blocks based on multiple conditions.
 You can specifiy a fallback if none of the conditions are met with the `else` clause.

 To execute more than one statement based on a condition you will need to group them using a block statement.